prasad1987/DevOps-interview-questions-/Jenkins-Q.md

-Q. Explain your CI/CD pipeline in your current project.
+Q1.
+Explain your CI/CD pipeline in your current project.
 Interview Answer

 “In my current project, we follow a GitOps-based CI/CD pipeline using GitHub, Jenkins, Docker, Amazon ECR, Argo CD, and Amazon EKS.